GHANV05/LyricGenerationNLP/README.md

   - Generated: We see very little repetition in country, more in hip-hop and pop, and the most in rock and R&B. Overall, the range is between .8 and 1.4.
 The small range of low repetition values can be explained by the small song length, and by the fact we trained the model on only the first and last 100 words of each song, thus missing the chorus in most songs, which would likely have more repetition.

 - Cosine Similarity → Quantitative similarity score between generated lyrics and real training lyrics using a bag-of-words vectorization

 ![image](https://github.com/user-attachments/assets/a7beaeb7-ac26-4a07-851f-622692bae28a)

 Overall, we see the greatest cosine similarity in the country genre, and the lowest in rock.
-The other genres all have similar differences.
+The other genres all have similar variance.
 This alignes with our other metrics of evaluation.

 These metrics are implemented in metrics.py and applied using ```metrics_tests.ipynb,``` where we visualize distributions and averages using ```matplotlib``` and ```seaborn```.
 The visualizations are saved in CSCI3832_FinalProject/SupplementaryMaterials/metrics_images